micheleangioni/message-board/readme.md

 ## Introduction

-Message Board is a [Laravel 4](http://laravel.com) package which assigns a message board to each User, where posts and comments can be posted.
+Message Board is a [Laravel 5](http://laravel.com) package which assigns a message board to each User, where posts and comments can be posted.
 Bans and a roles and permission system is provided out of the box.
 Social features such as "likes" are included as well.

-**WARNING** : The Laravel 4 version will not be developed any more.

 ## Installation

-Message Board can be installed through Composer, first of all include `"michele-angioni/message-board": "0.1"` to your composer.json and run `composer update` or `composer install`.
+Message Board can be installed through Composer, first of all include `"michele-angioni/message-board": "dev-master"` to your composer.json and run `composer update` or `composer install`.
+Then publish the Message Board conf and lang files through the artisan command `php artisan vendor:publish`.
+It will create the `ma_messageboard.php` file in your config directory.
-Then run migrations and seeding through `php artisan migrate --package="michele-angioni/message-board"` and `php artisan db:seed --class="MessageBoardSeeder"` and you are done.
+You can now run migrations and seeding through `php artisan migrate --path="database/migrations/messageboard"` and `php artisan db:seed --class="MessageBoardSeeder"` and you are done.
+Eventually add the Message Board Service Provider in the app.php config file, under the providers array

+    'MicheleAngioni\MessageBoard\MessageBoardServiceProvider'

+and you are done.

+If you are looking for the Laravel 4 version, check the not-anymore-maintained [0.1 version](https://github.com/micheleangioni/message-board/tree/6cf137951184597bec2eafa37134b7093d61fd64) and its documentation.

 ## Configuration

-The Message Board Service Provider must be added in the app.php config file, under the providers array

-    'MicheleAngioni\MessageBoard\MessageBoardServiceProvider'
+You can than edit the ma_messageboard.php file in your `app/config` directory.

+In particular it can be useful to define a named route for your User page and write it the in the conf file.

+## Usage

-Then add the `MbTrait` to your User model, which has also to implement the `MbUserInterface` so that Message Board classes can type hint it
+First of all add the `MbTrait` to your User model, which has also to implement the `MbUserInterface` so that Message Board classes can type hint it

     <?php